 - they entail high costs connected with activation of special measures.

 13. Do other countries in Europe face similar power overflow issues?

 Absolutely.
 Overflows are an issue of the entire continental Europe.
-Besides the Czech Republic, the transmission systems of Poland, Slovakia and Hungary, but also the Netherlands and Belgium (they have however been using phase-shifting transformers on their borders already for ten years) are pushed to their limits in the Central and Eastern European Region.
+Besides the Czech Republic, within the Central and Eastern European Region the transmission systems of Poland, Slovakia and Hungary, but also the Netherlands and Belgium (they have however been using phase-shifting transformers on their borders already for over a decade) are pushed to their limits.

 Excess flows arrive for instance when electric power produced in northern Germany finds